yegor256/blog/_drafts/iccq.md

 We were waiting for a few months with almost no result.
 Some papers were coming but their quality was obviously pretty low.
 We were very nervous, to say the least.
 We didn't have any backup plan.
-If there were be no good papers, I was prepared to call it all off and admit failure (and accept the monetary losses).
+If there were no good papers, I was prepared to call it all off and admit failure (and accept the monetary losses).

 **Extension**<br/>